shahriar-em0n/bgce-archive/cortex/docs/api-docs/README.md

 # 🧾 API Docs for Category Service & Subcategory Service

-This document describes the endpoints, data models, and sample payloads for the category and subcategory microservices.
+This document describes the features, purpose, endpoints, data models, and sample payloads for the category and subcategory microservices.

 ---